picocomputer/picocomputer.github.io/docs/source/vga.rst

 Mode 0: Console
 ---------------

 The console may be rendered on any canvas plane.
-The background is transparent, which makes it easy to show text over a background image using planes.
+ANSI color 0-black is transparent, which makes it easy to show text over a background image using planes.
 The console may be a partial screen, but the scanlines must be a multiple of the font height.
 640 pixel wide canvases use an 8x16 font for 80 columns.
 320 pixel wide canvases use an 8x8 font for 40 columns.
 Only one console may be visible, programming again will remove the previous console.

 .. list-table::
   :widths: 5 5 90